tookerjebs/nipperlug-nextjs/content/stats/criticalDamage.md

 **Key Mechanics:**
 - Base critical damage is always 20% (cannot be reduced)
 - Critical Damage stat adds to this base value
-- Enemy [Reist Critical Damage](/stats/resist-critical-damage) can reduce your effective critical damage
+- Enemy [Resist Critical Damage](/stats/resist-critical-damage) can reduce your effective critical damage
 - You can counter enemy resist with [Ignore Resist Critical Damage](/stats/ignore-resist-critical-damage)
 - Only applies when critical hits occur